Tommy Smith (footballer, born 1980): Sunderland

 Smith chose to leave Watford at the end of the 2002–03 season.
 However, as he was under the age of 24, he was unable to leave without a fee being paid, and so Watford had to employ him on a monthly contract.
 He had a two-week trial with Premier League side Charlton Athletic, who did not offer him a contract for financial reasons.
 He then went on trial with West Ham United, but Glenn Roeder was sacked as manager, and his replacement Alan Pardew chose not to sign him permanently.
 Smith then spent a week on trial with Italian side Perugia which he "hated".
 On his return to England he started a trial with Sunderland, subsequently signing a contract in September 2003.
-Smith spent one season at Sunderland, helping them to finish third in the Championship, after which they lost 5–4 on penalties to Crystal Palace in the play-off semi-finals.
+Smith spent one season at Sunderland, helping them to finish third in the First Division, after which they lost 5–4 on penalties to Crystal Palace in the play-off semi-finals.
 For the second consecutive season Smith scored the winning goal in an FA Cup quarter final, and this time he was selected to play in the semi-final, which Sunderland lost 1–0 to Millwall.
 Smith bought a house in the Sunderland area and anticipated discussing a two-year contract at the end of the 2003–04 season.
 However, talks stalled and he chose to move to another Championship club, Derby County.